 Peter Mountford was born and raised in Washington, DC., apart from three years in Sri Lanka in the early stages of the Sri Lankan Civil War.
 After finishing an undergraduate degree in International Relations in 1999, Peter spent two years in Ecuador as the token liberal at a right wing think tank.

 Since earning an MFA in creative writing from the University of Washington in 2006, Peter has published two novels: A Young Man’s Guide to Late Capitalism (Houghton Mifflin Harcourt, 2011), and The Dismal Science (Tin House Books, 2014).
 The Dismal Science was a finalist for the Washington State Book Award in Fiction, and was named a New York Times Editor's Choice.
 A Young Man’s Guide to Late Capitalism won the 2012 Washington State Book Award in fiction and was a finalist in the 2012 VCU Cabell First Novelist Prize.

-Peter is currently the events curator at Hugo House, Seattle's writing center, where he also teaches.
-He is also on faculty at the low-residency MFA program at Sierra Nevada College, and at the University of Washington.
+Peter was the events curator at Hugo House, Seattle's writing center, from 2013 to 2018, and is currently on faculty at the low-residency MFA program at Sierra Nevada College, and at the University of Washington.

 Follow Peter on Twitter.